"Silent Cities" Revisited

 Carnoy Military Cemetery

 A difficult angle to recreate and not quite right in the modern image, however, no real change to the cemetery in the almost 90 years in-between images.
 Trees in the entrance area now block out the view of the shelter but apart from that and the removal of a few trees in the main body of the cemetery, little has changed.
 The background to both images remains the same although the road to Suzanne, visible on the original image is now hidden by trees.

 Similar but not exact replicas.
 A number of bushes and trees can be sen both to the left and right of the entrance shelter in the original image.
 Of these, 6 remain, one, either side of the cross and two on each side at right angles to the cross.
 To the left of the original image appears to be a sapling, no trees stand in the centre areas of the cemetery today.
 The landscape behind the cemetery remains unchanged in the decades since Sidney Hurst visited.

-Two very similar images of Dartmoor Cemetery, Sidney Hurst had set his camera up on the plinth of the Cross of Sacrifice to take this slightly elevated image.
+Two very similar images of Dartmoor Cemetery, Sidney Hurst had set his camera up on the plinth of the Cross of Sacrifice to take this slightly elevated image, the shadow of the top of the cross can bee seen in at the foot of the picture.
 A large tree now partially obstructs part of Plot 2.
 Row F. The first main row running to the left of the tree is Plot II.
 Row E., on the original image a private memorial can be seen leaning against a headstone on a grave in row D. This would appear to be that of Private A. Knowles of the Manchester Regiment, the plaque is no longer in place.
 There are buildings still in place behind the cemetery, it is difficult to tell if these are the same ones or have been rebuilt.
 A further mature tree can now be seen in-between rows A and C and in line with the short row B.